The Game of Wool: Britain's Best Knitter – a complete guide with a weekly episode recap!

 - Tom

-Holger and Issac opted for a last-minute stitch swap, risking it with treble crochet in order to get their design finished.
+Holger and Issac opted for a last-minute stitch swap, risking it with treble crochet to get their design finished.

 Then it was time for the judging.
 Dipti and Stephanie failed to meet the mark, and the judges didn’t like the placement of flowers on Tracey and Lydia’s deckchair.
 Holger and Issac’s chip design blew us away, we loved the look despite it being very unfit for purpose… The judges (and us!) loved the motifs on Ailsa and Simon’s deckchair, especially that mini ice-cream.